bitcoincore-dev/bips.bitcoincore.dev/web/content/119/index.md

 TXID.

-Committing these values, rather than restricting them to specific values, is more flexible as it permits users of CHECKTEMPLATEVERIFY the set the version and locktime as they please.
+Committing these values, rather than restricting them to specific values, is more flexible as it permits users of CHECKTEMPLATEVERIFY to set the version and locktime as they please.

 ##### Committing to the ScriptSigs Hash